jakimowb/enmapbox_testmigration2/doc/source/general/glossary.rst

     spectral response function
         The spectral response describes the sensitivity of a sensor to optical radiation of different wavelengths.
+        In hyperspectral remote sensing,
+        the spectral response function is often described by a single :term:`full-width-at-half-maximum` value.

     spectral response function library
-        A :term:`spectral library`, where each profile represents the :term:`spectral response function` of a :term:`spectral band`.
+        A :term:`spectral library`,
+        where each profile represents the :term:`spectral response function` of a :term:`spectral band`.

         .. image:: img/spectral_response_function_library.png